Chart Color Schemes

 Thrumster's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows relatively positive outcomes for Thrumster residents.
-The prevalence of common health conditions is quite low among the general population, although it is higher than the national average for older and at-risk cohorts.
+Health data shows positive outcomes for Thrumster residents.
+The prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.

-Approximately 60% of the total population (2,070 people) has private health cover, which is higher than the Rest of NSW's rate of 48.6%.
-The most common medical conditions in the area are mental health issues and asthma, affecting 10.5% and 9.9% of residents respectively.
-Conversely, 68.6% of residents declared themselves completely clear of medical ailments compared to 59.9% across Rest of NSW.
-As of 2021, the area has 11.0% of residents aged 65 and over (379 people), which is lower than the 28.7% in Rest of NSW.
-Health outcomes among seniors present some challenges that require more attention than those for the broader population.
+Private health cover is exceptionally high in Thrumster, with approximately 60% of the total population (1,718 people) having it, compared to 48.9% across Rest of NSW.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 10.5 and 9.9% of residents respectively.
+A total of 68.6% of residents declare themselves completely clear of medical ailments, compared to 59.9% across Rest of NSW.
+Thrumster has 10.8% of residents aged 65 and over (309 people), which is lower than the 28.7% in Rest of NSW.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health